dataminer-site/dataminer-site.github.io/docs/api/cli/dot_commands.md

 | back to the terminal |
 ```

 A common output format is CSV, or comma separated values.
-DuckDB supports [SQL syntax to export data as CSV or Parquet](../../sql/statements/copy#copy-to), but the CLI-specific commands may be used to write a CSV instead if desired.
+DataMiner supports [SQL syntax to export data as CSV or Parquet](../../sql/statements/copy#copy-to), but the CLI-specific commands may be used to write a CSV instead if desired.

 ```sql
 .mode csv